cozycreative/cozycreative.github.io/explain.md

     *   `value`: `true` or `false`.
 *   `event_active`: Checks if an event is currently active.
     *   `event`: The ID of the event to check for.
-*   `time_passed`: Checks if a certain amount of time has passed since a specific event.
-    *   `minutes`: The amount of time that must have passed.
 *   `energy`: Checks if the player has at least a certain amount of energy.
     *   `energy`: The minimum amount of energy required.
 *   `bed_made`: Checks if the bed is made.